 Panel organizers may request to have an academic institution, research center/archive, learned society, or official AAS affiliate or committee listed in the printed program book as the sponsor of the accepted panel session (e.g., if the institution has provided funding for the research being presented, is subsidizing the participation of presenters, has requested and peer reviewed the submitted proposals, etc.).
 The listing of a sponsor for the submitted proposal is taken into consideration by the Program Committee during the review process, but is not a guarantee of acceptance.

 Session organizers seeking participants to join their proposed panel, roundtable, or workshop may list their proposed session topics on the AAS website, along with their contact information.
 Those interested in joining one of the sessions may contact the organizer directly to further inquire about joining their panel proposal.
 Additionally, Individual Paper authors seeking to join a panel proposal may list their proposed topic and contact information.
 Those interested in organizing a session around one of the individual paper topics may contact the author.
-For more information, please visit our "Panel Links" page.
+(Link removed now that the Call for Papers has closed)

 No refunds will be given for participants withdrawing after December 4, 2014.
 We suggest all participants in need of financial assistance from their institutions or other sources and/or those participants needing to complete a visa application begin the process immediately after notice of acceptance.
 The AAS cannot make exceptions for refund requests; including those submitted on the basis of denied funding and/or visa applications.
 Preregistration information will be sent to all participants at the time they are notified of their acceptance to the program.
 Participant members must preregister at the member rate.
 Participant non-members must preregister at the higher non-member rate.